Abdulla Mohtadi: Iranian Revolution 1979

 In the absence of the Democratic Party among the people of Kurdistan, Abdullah Mohtadi and his friends were able to expand their organization.
 Most of the demonstrations against the Shah's regime were organized by Komala.
 Those who were able to communicate with the people in all cities, villages and neighborhoods of Kurdistan under the name of the "Jamiyat" could easily organize demonstrations.
 In one of the anti-regime demonstrations in Saqqez, a prominent member of the organization named Mohammad Husein Karimi, in which he took an active part, was wounded by the forces of the Shah's regime.
 A few days after the incident, on February 17, 1979, he died in hospital due to the depth of his wounds.
 Abdullah Mohtadi and his friends decided that they should no longer be in hideout.
 Thereby they revealed their organization to the eyes of the public.
 From this date on, they officially continued their political activities under the name of Komala Party of Iranian Kurdistan.

 Mohammad or Hama Husein Karimi was from a famous family in Saqqez.
-He had a bachelor degree in electronics from the University of Tabriz and he was in charge of the Saqez "Jamiyat".
+He had a bachelor's degree in electronics from the University of Tabriz and he was in charge of the Saqez "Jamiyat".
 Hama Husein Karimi was working as a builder in Sardasht under the pseudonym of "Wasta Saleh".
 He was one of the most active political figures in Kurdistan.

 Immediately after the revolution, the Komala found much support among young, educated urban people attracted by its radicalism.
 It was at this time that Khomeini had returned from exile in central Iran, Tehran.
 The Shah's regime had fallen, and most of the Shah's men had either been imprisoned or had escaped.
 Many political parties and groups were formed, most of which was supporting Khomeini and rallied around Khomeini.
 The revolution had won and the king had fled.